AIP-Mizzou/SiftExample/README.md

 # Jaired Features Versus OpenCV SIFT Features
 This repository provides a Jupyter notebook to show Jaired features compared against OpenCV's SIFT features.

 Click on [main](/main.ipynb) to see the notebook.
 Three images are provided for testing, but you are encouraged to use your own and experiment with the code.
+It uses image 8 and image 9, which are fairly similar.

-An example with image 7 and image 9 is provided in [this pdf](/match7-9.pdf)
+An example with image 7 and image 9, which are more dissimilar, is provided in [this pdf](/match7-9.pdf).

 # Installing
 ```bash